nicholas wu

 arrow_forward

-We study the problem faced by an principal who wants to allocate a budget to influence an agent's action.
-The agent has a private type that determines their costs, and their action is publicly observed.
-This paper introduces a new perspective by endogenizing the value of the resource that drives incentives; the resource holds no inherent worth but is restricted by finite availability.
-In the base model, we characterize the optimal mechanism, showcasing the emergence of a pooling region where the altruist gives the entire budget to sufficiently low-cost types.
-We describe the threshold governing this region, show that the mechanism never excludes agents, and highlight shadow costs.
-We then reintroduce a linear resource valuation; as the principal's resource value increases, the principal demands more from agents in the pooling region but demands less from others.
-Our findings contribute to understanding mechanism design in resource-constrained settings, with potential applications in environmental policies, effective altruism, and non-monetary incentives.
+We study the problem of a principal who wants to influence an agent's observable action, subject to an ex-post budget.
+The agent has a private type determining their cost function.
+This paper endogenizes the value of the resource driving incentives, which holds no inherent value but is restricted by finite availability.
+We characterize the optimal mechanism, showing the emergence of a pooling region where the budget constraint binds for low-cost types.
+We then introduce a linear value for the transferable resource; as the principal's value increases, the mechanism demands more from agents with binding budget constraint but less from others.

 published papers